-Let’s address the elephant in the room: If you are arriving in Niue on a Friday and leaving on a Monday, that technically gives you four days in Niue, but with the departure day made up of spending most of your time checking in bags and hanging around, you only really get around three days to enjoy what the world’s largest raised coral atoll has to offer.
+Let’s address the elephant in the room: if you are arriving in Niue on Tuesday and leaving on Friday, that technically gives you four days in Niue, but with the departure day made up of spending most of your time checking in bags and hanging around, you only really get around three days to enjoy what the world’s largest raised coral atoll has to offer.

-While three days is not the recommended length of stay to make the most out of Niue, families can still enjoy some of the island’s best swimming holes, snorkelling hotspots and nature tours within this time.
-This Niue family itinerary for 3 days is designed for the family that wants to explore, see and do as much as possible.
-For a more relaxed holiday plan, see What to Do for 3 Days in Niue on a Family Vacation.
+While four days is not the recommended length of stay to make the most out of Niue, families can still enjoy some of the island’s best swimming holes, snorkelling hotspots and nature tours within this time.
+This Niue family itinerary for four days is designed for the family that wants to explore, see and do as much as possible.
+For a more relaxed holiday plan, scroll down towards the end of this article.

 Day 1 – Arrive in Niue

 Fakaalofa Lahi Atu!
 Welcome to Niue, your home for the next four days!
 On arrival at Hanan International Airport, you’ll go through the airport arrival process as outlined in detail in Everything You Need to Know About Arriving in Niue.
 Give it a read so you can transition into Niue seamlessly!

 Once you’re outside of the arrival area, head to the kiosk of your chosen car rental company or, if you have organised airport transfers with your accommodation, a representative will be waiting for you.
 Wherever you’re staying on the island, it will be a short drive to your accommodation…

 - Stone Villas

 - Lalopine Rockhouse